Tag Archive for: influencer marketing

 1) get to know your customer really well

-2) think beyond monetary lures (discounts, coupons, even product give-aways).
+2) think beyond monetary lures (discounts, coupons, even product giveaways).

 The reasons for this are two-fold:

-If I invited you to dinner at my house for a homemade dinner that was wonderful (of course it would be FABULOUS), but then I spent all night talking about how much I spent on buying the ingredients of the dinner, two things would happen.
-1) you would view the dinner as a sum of parts rather than it’s whole value of time, effort and community and 2) you probably wouldn’t feel a sense of reciprocity at all, no matter how fabulous the dinner was.
+The other thing to understand is that placing a distinct financial value on a lure (or a reward) kinks up the perceived value.
+Let me give you an example: If I invited you to dinner at my house for a homemade dinner that was wonderful (of course it would be FABULOUS), but then I spent all night talking about how much I spent on buying the ingredients of the dinner, two things would happen.
+1) you would view the dinner as a sum of parts rather than its whole value of time, effort, and community, and 2) you probably wouldn’t feel a sense of reciprocity, no matter how fabulous the dinner was.
+Don’t force your influencers OR your advocates to view your rewards or lures as a sum of parts by involving money too heavily; it kills goodwill AND reciprocity.
+This is part of the power of consumer PR – it triggers goodwill and reciprocity with journalists.
+If you’re going to use rewards or lures, remember, make it something the customer values and think about how to make more valuable than money.

 Here’s the bottom line: use rewards for influencers and lures for advocates.

 Can you think of a time when a marketing strategy with lures or rewards turned you off?
-Share them with me here or in social media, it’s a fascinating discussion I love hearing about.
+Share them with me here or in social media; it’s a fascinating discussion I love hearing about.

 About the Captivation Motivations:

-The Captivation Motivations are all built around what I call our “other 90%” of our brain.
+The Captivation Motivations are all built around the “other 90%” of our brain.
 The part of our brain that is the oldest and most developed part of our brain.

-I didn’t make up the Captivation Motivations, I’ve simply been studying them and their effects for the last four years.
+I didn’t make up the Captivation Motivations; I’ve simply been studying them and their effects since 2008.
 I’ve been testing them in my strategies and tactics, reading and writing about them.

-Simply put, these motivations are not some flash-in-the-pan-do-whats-trendy-now strategy, these are strategies which trigger reactions from the oldest part of our brain.
+These motivations are not some flash-in-the-pan-do-whats-trendy-now strategy, these are strategies that trigger reactions from the oldest part of our brain.
 Over the last few years, more and more has been understood about these motivations.
-But one thing is clear: despite the fact that these motivations developed in the earliest days of humanity’s survival of the fittest experiences, these motivations are very much alive and well today.
-What triggers them in the modern world is just different than what triggered them in our earliest evolutionary days.
+But one thing is clear: even though these motivations developed in the earliest days of humanity’s survival of the fittest experiences, these motivations are very much alive and well today.
+What triggers them in the modern world differs from what triggered them in our earliest evolutionary days.